frain-dev/convoy/web/ui/website/content/docs/convoyjs.md

 ### Creating an Application

 An application represents a user's application trying to receive webhooks.
-Once you create an application, you'll receive an `app_id` that you should save and supply in subsequent API calls to perform other requests such as creating an event.
+Once you create an application, you'll receive a `uid` as part of the response that you should save and supply in subsequent API calls to perform other requests such as creating an event.

 ```js
 try {